Stock Advisor: #1 Recommended Advisory Service... the stats don't lie

 Of course you can't always believe all the promotional material you hear about newsletter advisory services.
 They usually tell you all the good news about winning trades they have recommended, but conveniently leave out the bad.

 On of the best ways to get a more accurate gauge of how things really are is to look at ratings and reviews from real subscribers.
-And, one of the best sources of independent subscriber reviews for investment newsletter services like this is the StockGumshoe website, which we often use for research purposes when reviewing different investment services.
+And, one of the best sources of independent subscriber reviews for investment newsletter services like this is the StockGumshoe website, which I often use for research purposes when reviewing different investment services.

 The Good News: Motley Fool's Stock Advisor has a good average rating...